micromatch/nanomatch/README.md

 You might also be interested in these projects:

+* [extglob](https://www.npmjs.com/package/extglob): Extended glob support for JavaScript.
+Adds (almost) the expressive power of regular expressions to glob… [more](https://github.com/jonschlinkert/extglob) | [homepage](https://github.com/jonschlinkert/extglob "Extended glob support for JavaScript.
+Adds (almost) the expressive power of regular expressions to glob patterns.")
 * [is-extglob](https://www.npmjs.com/package/is-extglob): Returns true if a string has an extglob. | [homepage](https://github.com/jonschlinkert/is-extglob "Returns true if a string has an extglob.")
 * [is-glob](https://www.npmjs.com/package/is-glob): Returns `true` if the given string looks like a glob pattern or an extglob pattern… [more](https://github.com/jonschlinkert/is-glob) | [homepage](https://github.com/jonschlinkert/is-glob "Returns `true` if the given string looks like a glob pattern or an extglob pattern.
 This makes it easy to create code that only uses external modules like node-glob when necessary, resulting in much faster code execution and initialization time, and a bet")
+* [micromatch](https://www.npmjs.com/package/micromatch): Glob matching for javascript/node.js.
+A drop-in replacement and faster alternative to minimatch and multimatch. | [homepage](https://github.com/micromatch/micromatch "Glob matching for javascript/node.js.
+A drop-in replacement and faster alternative to minimatch and multimatch.")

 ### Contributing